firas-sonnara/firas-sonnara/README.md

 ## Hi there 👋

-I’m **Firas**, a computer science student and aspiring software engineer from Tunisia.
+I’m **Firas**.
-I’m passionate about **web development, automation, and green entrepreneurship projects**.
+🎓 After earning my degree in Computer Science, I’m now continuing my journey as an engineering student, specializing in web technologies, backend systems, and sustainable tech innovation.
+Mainly focused green entrepreneurship projects**.

 ### 🔭 Currently working on
 - A **stock management web application** using **Angular (TypeScript)** for the frontend, **Spring Boot (Java)** for the backend, and **MySQL** for the database.